EmilyHueni/rec-road-trips/README.md

 ## Future work
 This dataset has endless possibilities.
 I would love to explore what this data can teach us about the peak seasons for different popular destinations vs the shoulder seasons.
-I would also better understand the lifecycle of planning a trip which includes the date when the reservation is first made.
+I would also like to better understand the lifecycle of planning a trip which includes the date when the reservation is first made.
 I would also like to geographically focus in on a single area – such as Colorado – and see the movement of Coloradans as they recreate.